Michael-Llorens/GoodFood/README.md

 ## 🧠 Learning Outcomes and Goals

-GoodFood was created as an academic project to apply knowledge in Android development, Firebase integration, and external API consumption.
-It provides a practical solution for sharing recipes and accessing nutritional data in a simple and visual way.
+GoodFood was created as a personal project to improve my programming skills and learn a new language.
+It helped me deepen my knowledge in Android development, Firebase integration, and working with external APIs.
+The app offers a practical solution for sharing recipes and accessing nutritional data in a simple and visual way

 ---